 My weight leveled off for a year, and that’s where I discovered, though my Triathlon Coach, the Vinnie Tortorich podcast and Jon Smith and Debbie Potts on Fit Fat Fast (Debbie is now solo at The Whole Athlete podcast), and through that the books “Wheat Belly”, “Good Calorie Bad Calorie”, “Fat Chance” and a few more.
 After changing my eating lifestyle to No Sugar and No Grains (#NSNG) the weight started falling off again.
 In addition, my energy levels shot through the roof, and I was finding that my body was recovering from workouts, even long strenuous ones, much faster.

 So, a breakthrough, and one I should share right?

-That has not set well with a few people.
+That did not sit well with a few people.
 They try to poke holes in the eating method.
 They say it won’t work.
 “Calorie in calorie out” is the only true method, they posture.

-The problem is that, even though I am standing right in front of them as proof that “calorie in calorie out”, while indeed based in sound science, is not the only factor, it doesn’t phase them in the least.
+The problem is that, even though I am standing right in front of them as proof that “calorie in-calorie out”, while indeed based on sound science, is not the only factor, it doesn’t phase them in the least.
 They stick to their food pyramid.
 You can show them the science, point them in the direction of numerous studies and academic papers explaining how wheat and sugar increases fat storage in the body, and they still stick to the old thinking.